p0sel0k/evolved.lua/ROADMAP.md

 ## Backlog

-- validate operation sources in the debug mode
-- should set/assign/insert return a constructed component? (or remove ctors at all?)
 - can we pass systems and groups to the process function?
 - builders should be rewritten :/
-- add DUPLICATE fragment trait
 - add evolved.spawn_as function
 - unroll __component_duplicate?